leofy-io/cadence/README.md

 Metadata structs associated with Items are stored in the main smart contract and can be queried by anyone.

-For example, If players wanted to find out the author of the Item that the player has on their Collection, they would call a public function in the `Leofy` smart contract called `getItemMetaDataByField` inside the `Item` resource.
+For example, If users wanted to find out the author of the Item that the user has on their Collection, they would call a public function in the `Leofy` smart contract called `getItemMetaDataByField` inside the `Item` resource.